 EASA has historically played an important role in promoting international cooperation beyond Europe.

-The Central and Eastern European Council provides a forum for discussion of common issues pertaining to this particular region.
+The SR Development / Central and Eastern European Council provides a forum for discussion of common issues pertaining to emerging SR initiatives, newly formed SROs and SROs operating in the CEE region.